fskelly/fletchercloud/content/post/my-new-blog-home.md

 ---
-title: "My New Blog Home"
+title: "My New Blog Home with Azure Static Web App"
 date: 2021-01-05T15:57:04+02:00
 Description: "Looking for a new home for my blog posts"
 Tags: ["azure", "static web"]